Ei3-kw/MATH3202/a1/doc/B/tealCowDiary.md

 ## Communication 1
 Based on your initial communication, we understand you desire to determine the volume of whole and low fat milk which should be produced from your total daily supply to maximise income, all subject to constraints on milk fat and supply.

 Your pricing for each of the milk types - $1.10 for whole and $1.12 for low fat milk - indicates that low fat milk production should be maximised, as it shall reap the greatest profit for your dairy.
 However, to ensure that all fat content of your supply is used, as requested, a large proportion of your supply must still be processed into whole milk.
-Low fat milk only contains 1% fat, while your supply has an average fat content of 3.62% at each farm, so limiting production only to low fat would not utilise all fat from supply and would leave wastage which should be avoided.
+Low fat milk only contains 1% fat, while your supply has an average fat content of 3.62% at each farm, so limiting production only to low fat would not utilise all fat from supply and would leave wastage which must be avoided as per your requirements.

-In consideration of all constraints you provided to us, we have devised a mathematical model to optimise your daily income while ensuring that all of your supply, including the fat cotent, is used, and the outcome of this model reflects our above expectations.
+In consideration of all of constraints you provided to us, we devised a mathematical model to optimise your daily income while ensuring that all of your supply, including the fat cotent, is used, and the outcome of this model reflects our above expectations.

 Our model reveals that the optimal daily income for your dairy is $44653.67.
 To achieve this optimal income, out of the total daily supply of 40500L from the five dairy farms, 35316.67L of whole milk and 5183.33L of low fat milk should be processed.
 In other words, 87.20% of supply should be processed into whole milk and 12.80% into low fat milk.

 Evidently, the proportion of supply that is processed into low fat milk is low compared to whole milk, despite the higher selling price of this product.
 As was inferred, the restriction you provided on fat content greatly decreases the proportion of low fat milk that can be processed, thus restricting daily income.
-We suggest that this restriction on fat content is loosened to allow for more production of low fat milk.
+If you desire a higher optimal income, we suggest that this restriction on fat content is loosened to allow for more production of low fat milk.

 ## Communication 2
 In response to Haven and Silo Springs converting to organic production and with the inclusion of your new organic products, we revised the model we provided previously to include additional constraints and variables to match your new circumstance.

-In this revised model, organic milks will now achieve the greatest profit since they sell for $0.20 more than their non-organic equivalents and so, it is evident that maximising the volume of organic products produced will maximise income.
+In this revised model, organic milks now achieve the greatest profit since they sell for $0.20 more than their non-organic equivalents and so, it is evident that maximising the volume of organic products produced will maximise income.
 Any non-organic milk production in an optimised plan will be due to other restrictions such as those on organic supply.

 The revised mathematical model ensures that all organic products are processed only from the supply of the organic suppliers - Haven and Silo Springs - to guarantee the quality of the product as requested.
-Based on your communication with us, it has also been specified that for each farm, the total fat content of product is equal to the fat content of supply and further, the fat content of organic product is equal to the fat content of its input.
+Based on your communication with us, it was also specified that for each farm, the total fat content of product is equal to the fat content of supply and further, the fat content of organic product is equal to the fat content of its input.

-With the addition of these new constraints, our formulations suggest that your daily supply is processed into product in the following manner: 14363.33L of whole organic milk, 1936.67L of low fat organic milk, 20953.33L of whole milk and 3246.67L of low fat milk.
+With the addition of these new constraints, our formulations suggest that to achieve an optiminal income, your daily supply should be processed into product in the following manner: 14363.33L of whole organic milk, 1936.67L of low fat organic milk, 20953.33L of whole milk and 3246.67L of low fat milk.
 With this production plan, an optimal daily income of $47913.67 is achieved.
 With the inclusion of organic productions, we are pleased to report that your projected income has increased by $3260.

-At this stage, we noticed that due to your specified constraints on production - specifically the limit on organic supply and a requirement that all fat content of supply is used - only 40.25% of your product is organic and 12.80% is low fat despite these being the varieties with the highest selling point.
-Similarly to before, if you were to consider weakening the arforementioned constraints, the optimal daily income of your dairy would increase.
+At this stage, we noticed that due to your specified constraints on production - specifically the limit on organic supply and a requirement that all fat content of supply is used - only 40.25% of your product is organic and 12.80% is low fat, despite these being the varieties with the highest selling point.
+Similarly to before, if you were to consider weakening the aforementioned constraints, the optimal daily income of your dairy would increase.

 ## Communication 3
 In response to the marketing restrictions that you brought to our attention in your third communication with us, we once again revised our model and hope it will now suit your needs.

 In the third revision of our model, we added constraints on the percentage of production which can be low fat for each of organic and non-organic products - namely, low fat production is capped at 25%.
-Further, it was specified that no more than 15% of daily milk production could be organic so to follow market trends as required.
+Further, it was specified that no more than 15% of daily milk production could be organic, so to follow market trends as required.
 This constraint in particular had a significant impact on the optimal production plan since the previous optimal plan resulted in 40.25% of production being organic.

 Based on the new model, the optimal income that can be achieved from daily supply is $45967.50.
-The following table provides an example production plan broken down by supplier which can achieve the optimal income.
+As expected, this is a decrease from the previously recorded optimal income as your more expensive products are limited with these new market restrictions.
+The following table provides an example production plan broken down by supplier which can achieve the optimal income of $45967.50.

 ### Table 1 - Example breakdown of daily milk processing by supplier
 \begin{tabular}{l|llllll}